(CNN) — Since when were a bunch of kids so interested in ancient history?

 Rome's noble ruins are a favorite haunt of feral cats.
 The "gatti di Roma" star on postcards and wall calendars sold all over the city.

 The ruins at Largo Argentina host an open-air cat sanctuary that's more than just a good show for visiting and local children.
 The city's strays have been fed and watered at the site almost since it was first excavated in the 1920s.
+The 1990s brought an injection of funds into the Torre Argentina Roman Cat Sanctuary, money that allowed more cats to be trapped, neutered and returned to their colony.

 Now, thousands of sterilizations are carried out each year -- around 30,000 and counting since 2000.